Big win for Hasenhuettl's revived Southampton over Everton

 James Ward-Prowse scored a superb individual goal just after the break before a Lucas Digne own goal looked to have comfortably sealed a deserved win for the Saints in the 64th minute.

-The win pushed Southampton into 15th place on 22 points, three clear of the relegation zone, as they won only their second home match of the season - both coming under their new Austrian boss' stewardship.
+The win pushed Southampton into 15th place on 22 points, three clear of the relegation zone, as they won only their second home match of the season - both coming under the stewardship of their impressive new Austrian boss.

+"We played a fantastic game today, it could be four or five, fantastic football and defence.
+A great win for us," enthused Hasenhuettl, talking to the BBC.

+"The strength you could feel it every second today.
+The guys really showed they are focused and committed and that is the key for the future."

 Saints got the reward for their enterprise when Ward-Prowse was given too much freedom to maraud towards the Everton goal and smashed a 50th-minute shot past goalkeeper Jordan Pickford.